petablox-project/Drake-Analysis-June2017/analysis_results/FB_Infer.md

 ### Buffer Overflow Checker

-After manual inspection, all of 52 buffer-overflow alarms turned out to be false.
+After manual inspection, all of the 52 buffer-overflow alarms turned out to be false.

 ### Memory Leak, Use After Free, Resource Leak, and Empty Vector Access Checkers

-After manual inspection, all of 87 alarms turned out to be false.
+After manual inspection, all of the 87 alarms turned out to be false.